-For everyone who missed the Blood Moon last April, tonight (or early tomorrow morning, Oct.
-8th) you have another shot at it.
+Moon photography is an interesting niche of astrophotography that can be fun and exciting to explore.
 Shooting the moon is simple, but it can be challenging for those new to it.
-Here are 5 tips for getting better images of the moon, or in the case of tonight, the Blood Moon.
+Here are 5 tips for getting better images of the moon.

 1. For the Best Results, Find the Best ‘Dark Sky’ You Can In Your Area

 If you have ever seen a night sky picture where there is a lot of orange and gross brown colors near the horizon, then you have seen light pollution.
 Light pollution can really mess with any image taken of the night sky, and should be avoided if you are looking for the “cleanest” sky possible.

 The only way around it is to find a location near to you with little light pollution and go there for the shoot.
 There are many great tools for finding dark sky near to you.
 I have used and like Dark Sky Finder.

 2. Telephoto or Bust; The Longer Your Lens the Better

 You really want to try and shoot with the longest lens available to you.
 Ideally for the blood moon, or any moon really, for the best results, you should be using something 300mm or longer.
 Anything 50mm or shorter and the moon will render really small, and it will defeat the purpose of shooting the blood moon.

 3. Manual Focus, Pre Focus For Greater Accuracy

 Autofocus is notoriously unreliable in super dark conditions.
 While it may work just fine if you are shooting just the bright moon, if you are trying for any sort of a artistic composition, your AF can fail you.

 What you want to do is manual focus, and you also want to pre-focus on the moon while it is still bright.
 Once the eclipse starts, the blood moon will become harder to focus on.
 Do it early so you can focus on other parts of shooting.
 Another good tip is to focus and shoot using live view.